Crime in Kenya

-There is a high crime rate in all regions of Kenya.
+There is a significant crime rate in all regions of Kenya.
 Petty offences are the most common crime with stealing being the most reported crime.
 Robbery and theft are among the least cited criminal offences.
-Crime in Kenya is as low as in countries like Tunisia with a rating of 3.46 crimes per 100,000 people.
-However, it is important to note that crime in Kenya often goes unreported and police often lack the training or experience to effectively respond to crimes.
-Despite the reportedly somewhat low crime rate, Kenya has a big problem with organized crime and many gangs work with corrupt police officers and sometimes even the government.
-Kenya has a criminality score of 6.95 on the Organized Crime Index, the 11th most in the world.
+Crime in Kenya is comparable to Tunisia, with a rate of 3.46 crimes per 100,000 people.
+However, crime in Kenya often goes unreported and police may lack the training or experience to effectively respond to crimes.
+Despite the reported low crime rate, Kenya faces significant challenges with organised crime, with many gangs working with corrupt police officers and sometimes even the government.
+Kenya has a criminality score of 7.02 on the Organised Crime Index, the 16th-most in the world, an improvement from 11th in 2021.

-Homicide rates in Kenya are Lower than the United States rates

 In general, crime rates in Kenya are much lower outside of Nairobi.
-Kenya is generally safe for tourists as long as they follow their country's travel advisory, but robbery of tourists does take place.
-There is a special police unit that deals with mitigating tourist target offences which lead to a decline in such offences.
+Kenya is generally safe for tourist travel, provided they follow their country's travel advisory.
+However, robbery targeting tourists does occur.
+There is a dedicated police unit that deals with mitigating tourist target offences, thus decreasing the rate of their occurrence.

 Crime by type

 Carjacking

-The most common crime in Kenya is carjacking to commit an armed robbery.
-In early 2007, two US citizens were killed and one was critically injured in two separate carjacking incidents.
+The most common crime in Kenya is carjacking.
+In early 2007, two U.S. citizens were killed and one was critically injured in two separate carjacking incidents.
 Nairobi averages about ten vehicle hijackings per day, while Kenyan authorities have limited capacity to deter or investigate such acts.
 Matatus (public transportation) tend to be targeted since they carry up to 14 passengers.

 Although these attacks are often violent, victims are generally not injured if they do not resist.
-However, victims are sometimes tied up and put in the back seat or trunk of their own car.
-Criminals who commit these crimes will not hesitate to shoot a victim who is the least bit uncooperative or who may appear to hesitate before complying with their assailant.
+However, victims are sometimes the victims of battery, which can be fatal.